Saudi warns of oil supply threat as allies rally against Iran | Malay Mail

 “Undermining the security of the kingdom effectively undermines the security of the Arab and Islamic world, and the Organization of Islamic Cooperation calls for a position on the attacks on the kingdom” said OIC Secretary-General Yousef bin Ahmed al-Othaimeen.

-In the previous two back-to-back summits yesterday, Gulf and Arab allies rallied around Saudi Arabia, which drew accusations from Iran of “sowing division”.
+In the previous two back-to-back summits on Friday, Gulf and Arab allies rallied around Saudi Arabia, which drew accusations from Iran of “sowing division”.

 The summits came after Trump’s hawkish National Security Advisor John Bolton said Wednesday that Iranian naval mines were “almost certainly” responsible for the damage to the four ships off the United Arab Emirates on May 12.